-in grateful acknowledgment and deposited in a gift made to the people of the year A.D.
-8113 Emily A. Dates given to of is.
+in grateful acknowledgment a gift made to the people of the year A.D.
+8113 and deposited in Emily A. Bates given to Jo S.

-rypt of Civilization
+Crypt of Civilization

-at Oglethorpe University near Atlanta, Georgia along with photographs, books, motion picture films, and actual objects used in our daily life, all of which are to be preserved for posterity :ĥq
+at Oglethorpe University near Atlanta, Georgia along with photographs, books, motion picture films, and actual objects used in our daily life, all of which are to be preserved for posterity